Gaurav451/FootBall_Data_Analysis/README.md

 # FootBall_Data_Analysis
-A project dedicated to find insights that run this game from inside and out.
+A project dedicated to find insights that run the game of Football from inside and out.